-Open House Early Registration opportunities for Summer Semest previously and currently enrolled OWJC student announcement (No Saturday classes on April 18) Apm 17 Early Registration opportunities for Summer Semest er for new students (by invitation) Final Examinations (college-credit classes) (Note: Final examinations for Saturday classes will be given on Saturday, April 25) Final grades due in Registrar's Office 9:30 a.m Graduation (7:00 p.m.)
-May 4 ACADEMIC YEAR R 1987-88 SHIMMED SEMESTE D 1097 SUMMER SEMESTE (TWELVE-WEEK Summer Semester, 1987) K, 170/ Registration for Returning Students (times by announcement) May 4-5 Program Planning and Registration for New Student S (times by announcement) May 5 Cancellation of classes with insufficient enrollments May 6 Late Registration and last days to add courses May 7-11 Class Days: W 7 L1 21 College-Credit and Non-College-Credit Classes CLAST Registration DeadlineGraduation application deadline for Summer Semest May 8 (all programs) May 8 Last day to pay fees or to receive any refund of fee for full-term courses First day to apply for Comprehensive Course Exam inationMay 12 College Closed May 25 College Level Academic Skills Test(CLAST) June 6 Deadline for application for Comprehensive Examin ation and payment of testing fees June 15 Last day to drop a course with a grade of "W" or to change to "Audit" status: Term-length course Course meeting less than full term Deadline for completion of Comprehensive Course and payment of examination registration fee June 24 College Closed Late graduation application deadline for those WHO HAVE TAKEN CLAST and have not applied for graduation July 10 Recognition Ceremony for Prospective Summer Sen Graduates (7:00 p.m.)
-Final Grades due in Registrar's Office (4:00 p.m.).
-July 31 TEDM 100 (First SIV WEEK Summer Session 1987) Wax xx 10/2 (First SIX-WEEK Summer Sesssion, 1987) Registration for Returning Students N. 40 0/21 (times by announcement) May 4 & 5 Program Planning and Registration for New Student (times by announcement) Cancellation of classes with insufficient enrollments May 6
+College Closed

+(NOTE: No Saturday classes on March 29) Open House

+Open House

+Early Registration opportunities for Summer Semester for

+currently enrolled students by announcement

+Early Registration opportunities for Summer Semester for

+new students (by invitation)

+Final Examinations (college-credit classes)

+(NOTE: Final examinations for Saturday classes will be

+given on Saturday, April 26)

+Final grades due in Registrar's Office (9:00 a.m.)

+Graduation (8:00 p.m.)

+Oraquation (6.00 p.m.)May 2

+SUMMER SEMESTER, 1986

+(Twelve-Week Summer Semester, 1986)

+Registration for Returning Students

+(dimension for Returning Students

+(times by announcement)

+Program Planning and Registration for New Students

+(times by announcement)

+Cancellation of classes with insufficient enrollments

+Late Registration and last days to add courses

+Class Days:

+College-Credit and Non-College-Credit Classes

+Last day to pay fees or to receive any refund of fees

+for full-term courses

+CLAST Registration Deadline

+Graduation application deadline for Summer Semester

+(all programs)

+First day to apply for Comprehensive Course Examination

+College Closed

+College Level Academic Skills Test (CLAST)June 7

+Deadline for application for Comprehensive Examination and

+posiment of testing for

+payment of testing fees

+change to "Audit" status:

+Term-length courseJune 24

+Course meeting less than full term

+Deadline for completion of Comprehensive Course Examination

+and payment of examination registration feeJune 24

+College Closed

+Late graduation application deadline for those WHO HAVE TAKEN

+CLAST and have not applied for graduationJuly 11

+Recognition Ceremony for Prospective Summer Semester

+Graduates (7:00 p.m.)

+Final Grades due in Registrar's Office (12:00 Noon)July 30

+5

+TERM I (First Six-Week Summer Session, 1986)

+Registration for Returning Students

+(times by announcement)

+Program Planning and Registration for New Students

+(times by announcement)

+Cancellation of classes with insufficient enrollments

+Late Registration and last days to add courses

+Lane Aegistiation and last days to add courses